m4nasi/Project-Ideas/Twitter/README.md

 # Twitter API
-This is a Python program which sends and receive tweets.
+This is a Python program which sends and receive tweetsand in this project I used the Python module Twython to get tweets and then send out random tweets such as text and images.

 For this project you need:
  - twython Python module